bobdenotter/many-eyes-of-making/Session recap/Death on a Pale Wooden Horse.md

-It’s another fifteen minutes or so before they can see the Heritage on the horizon.
+It’s another fifteen minutes or so before they can see [[The Heritage]] on the horizon.
 The captain and Petr lower the ship, throwing down the ladder so everyone can get back aboard the ship.
 As soon as they’re on board the ship, the captain congratulates them all on a job well done.